McNopper/ZeroInfinity/README.md

 $[x_0, x_1]in \cdot [y_0, y_1]in = [\min(x_0 \cdot y_0, x_1 \cdot y_1), \max(x_0 \cdot y_0, x_1 \cdot y_1)]in$

-Regarding the algebraic structure [3], only the required multiplication for the given rules are investigated.
+Regarding the algebraic structure [3], only the required multiplication for the given rules is investigated.

 This algebraic structure of the interval numbers is at least a Magma [4], as all multiplications in $\overline {\mathbb R}$ including ***Rule I*** and ***Rule II*** are defined.